Complaints Against a Certificant, Applicant or Non-Certificant Policy & Procedure

 c.
 Will assign to a standing Complaint Review Committee (“CRC”) assembled by the COC Chair of three individuals, who may or may not be members of the COC but who may not be members of the COC appeals committee, to investigate and make an appropriate determination of whether certification misconduct warranting action occurred.

-B. The individual whose conduct is in question shall be given written notice of the Complaint(s), the fact that it is being reviewed by ANCC and the opportunity to respond in writing to the Complaint and to provide relevant documentary evidence for the CRC’s review and consideration.
+2. The individual whose conduct or certification is in question shall be given written notice of the Complaint(s), the fact that it is being reviewed by ANCC and the opportunity to respond in writing to the Complaint and to provide relevant documentary evidence for the CRC’s review and consideration.

-F. ANCC may hold exam scores or delay conferral of initial certification if an applicant has an open complaint pending prior to the official grant of certification.
+6. ANCC may hold exam scores or delay conferral of initial certification or delay renewal of a certification if an applicant has an open complaint pending prior to the official grant of certification.

 Upon completion of an investigation, the CRC makes the following determinations: